Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structure_intro.md

 (Top) An amino acid sequence comparison of the first 40 (out of 140) amino acids of hemoglobin subunit alpha for three species: human, shortfin mako shark, and emu.
 A column is colored blue if all three species have the same amino acid, white if two species have the same amino acid, and red if all amino acids are different.
 Sequence identity calculates the number of positions in two amino acid sequences that share the same amino acid.
 (Bottom) Side by side comparisons of the 3-D structures of the three proteins.
 The final figure on the right superimposes the first three structures to highlight their similarities.
 {: style="font-size: medium;"}

+## Flexible polypeptide chains can fold into many possible structures

 Another reason why protein structure prediction is so difficult is because a polypeptide is very flexible, with the ability to rotate in multiple ways at each amino acid, which means that the polypeptide is able to fold into a staggering number of different shapes.
-A good analogy for polypeptide flexibility is the "Rubik's Twist" puzzle, shown in the video below, which consists of a linear chain of flexible blocks that can form a huge number of different shapes.

-{% include video id="auNLb75QRfg" provider="youtube" %}

-The flexibility of a polypeptide owes to the molecular structure of amino acids.
+This polypeptide flexibility  owes to the molecular structure of amino acids.
 As shown in the figure below, an amino acid comprises four parts.
 In the center, a carbon atom (called the **alpha carbon**) is connected to four different molecules: a hydrogen atom (H), a **carboxyl group** (–COOH), an **amino group** (-NH<sub>2</sub>), and a **side chain** (denoted "R" and often called an **R group**).
 The side chain is a molecule that differs between different amino acids and ranges in mass from a single hydrogen atom (glycine) up to -C<sub>8</sub>H<sub>7</sub>N (tryptophan).

 [![image-center](../assets/images/600px/AminoAcid.png){: .align-center width="300px"}](../assets/images/AminoAcid.png)
 An amino acid consists of a central, alpha carbon attached to a hydrogen atom, a side group, a carboxyl group, and an amino group.